Pope Innocent VIII: Death

 By July 1492, Innocent had become very skinny.
-To Filippo Valori, he had become 'an inert mass of flesh, incapable of assimiliating any nourishment but a few drops of milk from a young woman's breast'.
+To Filippo Valori, he had become 'an inert mass of flesh, incapable of assimilating any nourishment but a few drops of milk from a young woman's breast'.

-He then developed a fever and died.
+He then soon developed a fever and died.

 Tomb

 Innocent was first buried in the Oratory of Our Lady in Old St. Peter's Basilica.
 The tomb was crafted by Antonio del Pollaiuolo, who completed the work shortly before his own death in February 1498.

 Around 1507 it was moved to the "Shroud" aisle adjacent to the Chapel of the Holy Lance.

-The inscription below his tomb in Saint Peter's states: “Nel tempo del suo Pontificato, la gloria della scoperta di un nuovo mondo” (transl.
+The inscription below his tomb in Saint Peter's states: "Nel tempo del suo Pontificato, la gloria della scoperta di un nuovo mondo" (transl.
 "During his Pontificate, the glory of the discovery of a new world.").
 Writer Ruggero Marino, in his book Cristoforo Colombo e il Papa tradito (transl.
 Christopher Columbus and the betrayed Pope) argues that since Innocent died shortly before the departure of Christopher Columbus on his presumedly first voyage over the Atlantic, this suggests that Columbus actually traveled before the known date and re-discovered the Americas for the Europeans before the supposed date of 12 October 1492.

 At some point the pope's coat of arms was replaced with an inscription, and the position of the two images of Innocent switched.
 After completion of the nave of the new basilica, in 1621 the monument was dismantled and relocated courtesy of Innocent's great nephew, Alberico Cybo Malaspina, prince of Massa, duke of Ferentillo, and marquis of Carrara.

 "The monument does have some historical inaccuracies, as already widely noted by the critics...": "Ciibo" instead of "Cibo", "vixit" instead of "sedit", the date of death as "1497" instead of "1492", a reference to the "Crucis Ssancro Santi; in addition, a reference to Bayezid as Imper(atore) scratched out and replaced with "Tyrant", any of which could have taken place during the reconstruction.